 Each Group of 7-12 students will receive a tablet with a preloaded tour.
 Our team will be available throughout the museum for questions and to offer additional tales from the oil patch.
 Schools must provide the needed staff, teachers, or parent chaperones for each group.
-(2-2.5 hours) 1st grade through Adult
+(2-2.5 hours) 1st grade through High School

 The purpose of the East Texas Oil Museum is to pay tribute to the independent oil producers and wildcatters, to the men and women who dared to dream as they pursued the fruits of free enterprise beginning in the 1920s.
 They were subsequently successful in discovering and developing the great East Texas Oilfield in 1930 and beyond.
 Our mission is to preserve, through period artifacts, oral histories, and primary source documents, a mosaic to document East Texas in the 1930s.

 Our work at the museum is to tell the known history of the period and continually uncover and explore lesser-known facts.
 The museum strives to tell a more diverse history of the area than what may have previously been shared.

 Tours are designed to allow visitors to understand what it was like to live in this part of Texas during this specific era.
 The museum houses traditional exhibit styles, but we also have a life-sized recreation of a town booming in oil named Boomtown.
 Our visitors step into history.
 Unlike living history locations, our village is indoors, so it is always available and never closed due to weather.
 We encourage our guests to ask questions about areas that interest and intrigue them.

 We welcome schools of all sizes- public, private, and homeschool groups.
 We offer a two-hour tour covering many topics related to TEKS (Texas Essential Knowledge and Skills) but allow for questions and museum exploration.